TeamMH/minehut.xyz/pages/skript/examples/format-chat.md

 ```

 <Hint style="info">
-You can use things such as `%player's prefix%` if you have Essentials & Vault installed.
+You can use things such as <inlineCode>%player's prefix%</inlineCode> if you have Essentials & Vault installed.
 </Hint>